w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-readable-enhanced.md

 ---
 needsAdditionalResearch: true
 status: developing
-type: foundational
+type: supplemental
-title: Readable blocks of text (minimum)
+title: Blocks of text readable (enhanced)
 ---

 The default/authored presentation of :term[blocks of text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.

+<div class="issue" data-number="485"></div>

 :::ednote
 The metrics in the following table are still to be determined; the current content is an example.